baufi24-thoschu/hypostar-apps-for-unix/README.md

 ### vagrant rdp prompts for login credentials but vagrant/vagrant does not work
 I ran into this issue on a Windows 10 host with this project.
 I [submitted an issue](https://github.com/mitchellh/vagrant/issues/6358).
 The resolution is to choose `Use another account` and login with `.\vagrant` as the login and `vagrant` as the password.
-Unforuntately, it appears that one must log in with these credentials in this manner each time you `vagrant rdp` (unless that issue says otherwise...).
+Unfortunately, it appears that one must log in with these credentials in this manner each time you `vagrant rdp` (unless that issue says otherwise...).

 `vagrant rdp -- /public` will also force mstsc into "public mode" which will clear the credentials dialogs each time.